 10 years 131,4 137,8 144,2 26,7 31,2 37,0

-Gender norms of weight and height up to 10 years for girls
+Gender standards for weight and height up to 10 years for girls

 Age Girl's height, centimeters Girl's weight, kilograms